MichalZal/Placer/README.md

 ### Fullstack development is fun, but I want to focus on frontend mainly and only know core concepts of backend for future work.
 Nobody hires Junior fullstack developer.

 ### In this project I didn't use Typescript because I wanted to focus on learning this stack.
+But soon new project comes in.

+# Project in progress.